WHO WE ARE

 Mr. Landau is a Major in the Israeli Defense Force Artillery Core, serving as an Artillery Battery commander in his last active role, and as Brigade Operations officer in reserve.
 Mr. Landau is also a graduate of the Israeli Military Academy.

-Tiffany Nesbit has been working in the Aerospace Industry for over 25 years in a variety of Research & Development leadership roles.
-She has worked in all phases of development across Space, Military and Commercial Aerospace programs in a range of technical areas including Systems, Software, Hardware and Test Engineering.
+Tiffany Nesbit has been in the Aerospace Industry more than 25 years in a variety of Research & Development leadership roles.
+She has worked in all phases of development across Space, Military and Commercial Aerospace programs in a range of technical areas including Systems, Software, Hardware, and Test Engineering.

-Before moving to Shanghai, Ms. Nesbit led the Aerospace Software Center of Excellence, an organization of over 250 engineers across eight U.S. sites and three different countries.
+Before moving to Shanghai, Ms. Nesbit led the Aerospace Software Center of Excellence, an organization of over 250 engineers across eight U.S. states and three countries.
 During her tenure, the organization consolidated use of operating systems and processes to streamline software development and foster closer collaboration across borders.
-She also worked with the business team to license two internally developed Real-Time Operating Systems to generate additional revenue from an existing IP.

-In addition to organizational leadership, Ms. Nesbit is a Certified Project Management Professional and has led large cross-functional development teams to execute complex technology products.
+Ms. Nesbit enjoys mentoring and developing people and building diverse teams to solve complex problems.
+In addition to organizational leadership, she is a Certified Project Management Professional and has led large cross-functional development teams to execute complex new technology products.

 Ms. Nesbit holds a Bachelor of Science in Aeronautics and Astronautics from the Massachusetts Institute of Technology and a Master of Science in Aerospace Engineering from the Georgia Institute of Technology.